Jiutian Xuannü

-In Chinese mythology, Jiutian Xuannü is the goddess of war, sex, and longevity.
+Jiutian Xuannü is the goddess of war, sex, and longevity in Chinese mythology.
+She was worshiped by the ancient Chinese and was gradually assimilated into Daoism, particularly during the Tang dynasty.

 Etymology

 This goddess was initially known as Xuannü (玄女).
-The name has been variously translated as the "Dark Lady" or the "Mysterious Lady" in English.
-In the late Tang dynasty, the Daoist master Du Guangting (850–933) created the title Jiutian Xuannü (九天玄女), adding Jiutian (meaning "[of the] Nine Heavens"), to refer to the goddess.
+The name is variously translated as the "Dark Lady" or the "Mysterious Lady".
+In the late Tang dynasty, the Daoist master Du Guangting (850–933) added Jiutian (九天), translated as "[of the] Nine Heavens", to create the title Jiutian Xuannü (九天玄女) for her.

-She is closely related to Sunü, who is her divine sister.
+She and Sunü are divine sisters.
 Both their names combined, as xuansu zhidao (玄素之道), signify the Daoist arts of the bedchamber.

 Stories

 The Yongcheng Jixian Lu (墉城集仙錄), written by the Daoist master Du Guangting (850–933), contains a biographical account of Jiutian Xuannü.
-It mentions that Jiutian Xuannü is the teacher of Huangdi and the disciple of Xi Wangmu.
-The work relates a story about the goddess appearing before Huangdi during a time when the latter was in conflict with Chiyou.
-Chiyou had caused a great mist, which was so impenetrable that it obscured day and night.
-Huangdi would dwell in the mist for several days.
+It describes her as the teacher of Huangdi and the disciple of Xi Wangmu.

+According to the text, Jiutian Xuannü appeared before Huangdi during his conflict with Chiyou.
+Chiyou had caused a great mist so impenetrable that it obscured day and night, which left Huangdi dwelling in the mist for several days.
 Jiutian Xuannü rode a cinnabar phoenix, holding phosphors and clouds as reins, into the great mist.
 She wore variegated kingfisher-feather garments of nine colors.
 Huangdi greeted her and received her command.
 Jiutian Xuannü said: "I base myself on the teachings of the Grand Supreme.
 If you have any doubts, you may question me."
 Huangdi responded: "[Chiyou] is cruelly crossing us.
 His poison is harming all the black-haired people.
 The four seas are sobbing.
 No one can protect his own nature or life.
 I want the art of winning a myriad victories in a myriad battles.
 Can I cut the harm facing my people?"
-Thereupon the goddess bestowed various objects and artifacts.
-The following is a few of the listed items:
+Thereupon, the goddess bestowed various objects and artifacts.
+This enabled Huangdi to defeat Chiyou and ascend to heaven.